bluzbrothers/StayHealthy.MonitorMe-Kata2024/ArchitectureCharacteristics/characteristics.md

 * *Configurability*, because the alert's rules should be configurable.

 The importance of *Scalability* has been downplayed as the maximum load has already been defined.
 In the event of adding new sensors, the system can be manually rescaled by incorporating additional nodes or hardware.
-[ADR-008](/ADR/ADR-008-scalibility-downplayed.md)
+More info here: [ADR-008](/ADR/ADR-008-scalibility-downplayed.md)
 Regarding *Deployability*, its significance is diminished as the system will be installed only once per hospital, without the need for migrations.
-[ADR-009](/ADR/ADR-009-deployability-downplayed.md)
+More info here: [ADR-009](/ADR/ADR-009-deployability-downplayed.md)

 # Finding top3 architecture characteristics